OSIPI/osipi/README.md

 `pre-commit` is a tool that we use to maintain high-quality code in this project.
 It runs checks (hooks) on your code each time you commit changes.
 Here's how to set it up:

+## Pre-Commit Hooks
+Pre-commit hooks are scripts that run automatically before a commit is made in a Git repository.
+They help catch common issues like syntax errors, formatting problems, and other code quality issues.

+### Example hooks
+- `black` - a code formatter that automatically formats your code to a consistent style.
+- `flake8` - a linter that checks your code for common errors and style issues.
+- `trailing-whitespace` - a hook that removes trailing whitespace from your files.
+- `ruff` - also a linter that checks your code for common errors and style issues.

+We are using pre-commit configuration file to define our hooks.
+You can find the configuration file [here](https://github.com/OSIPI/osipi/blob/main/.pre-commit-config.yaml)

 1. In the project directory, run the following command to install the `pre-commit` hooks: